 Google sheets query where has rather a simple concept as well, it returns the rows of the Google sheet that meet a certain condition.
 The latter can be mathematical: <, >, >=, etc, or logical, containing string comparison operators: starts with, contains, ends with, and more.

-Thus, you’ll get returned the 25 rows as ruled by query LIMIT for google sheets you work with after it’s processed as in the previous query: selected, sorted, ordered.
+Thus, you’ll get returned the 25 rows as ruled by query LIMIT for Google Sheets you work with after it’s processed as in the previous query: selected, sorted, and ordered.

 Aggregation and Arithmetic Functions

 The google sheets query GROUP BY aggregates values for unique value combinations in the google sheets GROUP BY clause, it helps to manipulate data more effectively.
 First, the function of aggregation intakes a specified column of values and performs the required action across all values in each group, if there are any, otherwise in each row.
 The aggregation functions are sum, count, average, max, and min.

 Then the scalar function sets in and operates over zero or a certain another parameter to return another value.
 What is more, you can do the math in your query and use arithmetic operators for the purpose.
 You probably already guessed they are simple: +, -, *, and /, but you can as well create your own query formula in Google sheets.

 In case you feel you need to know more about aggregation functions, it’s reasonable to study Google’s documentation, it provides context and plenty of examples for the purpose.

 As you could already understand, the google spreadsheet query allows for not only simple arithmetic operations like multiplication and addition or aggregation ones – calculation of the average, for instance, but also complex QUERY functions for more complex tasks.
 They can be like these:

 - Select, Group by, Label, and then Count

 Pivot google sheets query